 Editing your Site Title, Page Title, and Page Description

-Edit your Site Title, open the Menu and navigate to SEO > Settings > SEO.
+To edit your Site Title, open the Menu and navigate to SEO > Settings > SEO.
 When you click on the ‘Website’ tab, you’ll then see the option to enter your Site Title in the text field, and click Save.
 It’s a good idea to keep your Site Title pretty short: Google will display your Site Title and Page Title together and will truncate the combined text after ~55 characters (including spaces).
 Usually the name of your company makes a perfect Site Title.

 Custom Page URLs